 5. Professional Representation

 You may appoint a professional adviser to represent you during our investigation.
 You should give your professional adviser all the facts because you are personally responsible for your tax affairs and the accuracy of any information supplied to us.
-You are also responsible for ensuring that your adviser complies with timetables agreed between us.
-If there are delays or difficulties, we may deal directly with you.
+You are also responsible for ensuring that your adviser complies with timelines agreed between us.
+If there are delays or difficulties, we may contact and deal directly with you.

 Back to Top